1jour1vin

 aromas of red and black berries, truffle, chocolate, and vanilla

-full-bodied and dense with fine but firm tannins
+full-bodied and dense, with fine yet firm tannins

 Serve